 Australia’s competition watchdog is the latest critic of Google.
 It says that the company has a lot of influence over the online advertising space in the country.
 Hence, new regulations are necessary to ensure that it is a level playing field.

-ACC Report Highlights Google’s Dominance
+ACCC Report Highlights Google Ad’s Dominance

 The Australian Competition and Consumer Commission (ACCC) released a 200-page report.
 According to the report, Google has a powerful position in the key areas of the advertising technology supply chain.